bryentlee/datasciencecoursera/README.md

 ## datasciencecoursera
 John Hopkins Data Science Course

-Dataset
-Human Activity Recognition Using Smartphones
+Human Activity Recognition Using Smartphones from Samsung
 ---

 **run_analysis_codebook.md** describes the variables, the data, and any transformations or work that was performed to clean up the data